On the Visibility category of the Shafarevich--Tate group: Introduction

 \end{theorem}

-Despite this example, we show that it is possible to make an appropriate choice of an element in the Azumaya algebra $\calA_f$ that yields, in the case that $\ord(\sigma) = 2$, a genus $2$ Cremona--Mazur curve whose equation we can write down explicitly and whose Jacobian is a minimal object visualizing $\sigma$.
-We acheive this by using the explicit description of the Azumaya algebra $\calA_f$ given by Fisher \cite{Fisher_alge19}.
-This establishes, in the order $2$ case, a guess of Mazur that for every $\sigma \in \Sha(E)$, the Cremona--Mazur construction ought to yield minimal elements in $\V(E, \sigma)$.
+Despite this example, we show that it is possible to make an appropriate choice of an element in the Azumaya algebra $\calA_\sigma$ that yields, in the case that $\ord(\sigma) = 2$, a genus $2$ de Jong curve whose equation we can write down explicitly and whose Jacobian is a minimal object visualizing $\sigma$.
+We acheive this by using the explicit description of the Azumaya algebra $\calA_\sigma$ given by Fisher \cite{Fisher_alge19}.
+This establishes, in the order $2$ case, a guess of Mazur that for every $\sigma \in \Sha(E)$, the de Jong construction ought to yield minimal elements in $\V(E, \sigma)$.

 \begin{theorem} Let $E/K$ be an elliptic curve and $0 \neq \sigma \in \Sha(E)[2]$ be represented by the binary quartic